Signed URLs

 Enable Secure URLs

-- Go to image sources page, edit the source which you would like to enable secure URL.
+- Go to image sources page, and edit the source to enable a secure URL.

-- Toggle 'Secure URLs' button and click save.
+- Toggle the 'Secure URLs' button and click Save.

 Please read this